jometzg/logic-app-demos/README.md

 ![Mirror Files](images/mirror-files.png "Mirror Files")

 ## Process Files
 This is another SFTP triggered workflow that listens to an SFTP site and when triggered, look to see if the file is a zip.
-If the file is a zip, it uses an Azure Function to descryypt and extract the files to the destination (using a key held in key vault).
+If the file is a zip, it uses an Azure Function to decrypt and extract the files to the destination (using a key held in key vault).
 If the file is not a zip, it just copies it.
 In either path, it finally deletes the source file.
 ![Process Files](images/process-files.png "Process Files")